younga21/CyberSecurity_Course/Final_Project_1/README.md

 ![](Images/GET_Request_Alert.PNG)

-Monitoring the Targets
+### Monitoring the Targets
 Traffic to these services should be carefully monitored.
 To this end, we have implemented the alerts below:

-Name of Alert 1
-TODO: Replace Alert 1 with the name of the alert.
-HTTP Request Size Monitor is implemented as follows:
+Alert 1: `HTTP Request Size Monitor` is implemented as follows:

-Metric: All HTTP documents
+Metric: `All HTTP documents`

-Threshold: 3500 requests per 5 minutes
+Threshold: `3500 requests per 1 minutes `

-Vulnerability Mitigated: TODO

-Reliability: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.

-Name of Alert 2
+Vulnerability Mitigated: `Repeat request byte sizes, mitigating scans that happen quicker that human capabilities to reduce risk of sensitive data exposure.`

+Reliability: `Low; Possibility for false positives/false negatives.
+This threshold is low and would alert very often.`

-Alert 2 is implemented as follows:
+Alert 2: `Excessive HTTP Errors`is implemented as follows:

-Metric: TODO
+Metric: `http.response.status_code`

-Threshold: TODO
+Threshold: `400 errors per 5 minutes`

-Vulnerability Mitigated: TODO
+Vulnerability Mitigated: ``

 Reliability: TODO: Does this alert generate lots of false positives/false negatives?
 Rate as low, medium, or high reliability.